Alextz307/UBB---OOP-Class/Caesar Cipher/README.md

 - The `distribution.txt` file must contain 26 floating-point values representing the normal distribution of English letters from 'a' to 'z'.
 - Decryption assumes that the text was encrypted using the Caesar Cipher method without additional obfuscation.

-## Contributing

-Feel free to fork the repository, make changes, and submit pull requests.
-Please update the tests as appropriate.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments

 - This program uses a standard frequency distribution of English letters for decryption.
 Make sure your `distribution.txt` is accurate for effective decryption.
 - The encryption and decryption are case-insensitive and handle only alphabetic characters.

-## Disclaimer

-This tool is for educational purposes only.
-The author is not responsible for any misuse of this tool.